Weʼve raised £4,672 to empower survivors of modern slavery to cycle

 Don't have time to donate right now?

-There are more than 40 million people worldwide in some form of slavery on any given day, according to the Global Slavery Index, including tens of thousands of exploited persons in the UK.
+There are almost 50 million people worldwide in some form of slavery on any given day, according to the Global Slavery Index, including tens of thousands of exploited persons in the UK.

 It is a heinous crime that needs to be eradicated.
 Action begins with awareness.